ijayhub/Mern-project-final--tunga/Readme.md

 ## About The Project
-Find your favourite movies effortlessly with our user-friendly application.
+The project enables you to find your favourite movies effortlessly with our user-friendly application.
 We've curated a wide selection across genres and eras.
 Whether it's a thrilling mystery or a heartwarming romance, we've got you covered.

 **Key features of this project include:**
 ```